 The benchmark is a comparator against which the fund's performance can be measured.
 It is a net return index which includes dividends after the deduction of withholding taxes.
-The index has been chosen as the fund's benchmark as it best reflects the scope of the fund's investment policy.
-The benchmark is used solely to measure the fund's performance and does not constrain the fund's portfolio construction.
+The index has been chosen as the fund's benchmarks as it best reflects the fund's investment policy.
+The FTSE Global Core Infrastructure 50/50 Total Return Index is an additional comparator benchmark only, for investors who may wish to see a comparison of the Fund's performance versus a listed infrastructure index.
+This was introduced on 1 October 2024.
+The benchmarks are used solely to measure the Fund's performance and do not constrain the Fund's portfolio construction.
 The fund is actively managed.
 The investment manager has complete freedom in choosing which investments to buy, hold and sell in the fund.
 The fund's holdings may deviate significantly from the benchmark's constituents.